History of PACE and On Lok

 Expanding its commitment to providing senior services in Santa Clara County, On Lok opened the East San Jose Center, an alternative care setting to the On Lok Lifeways San Jose Center for On Lok Lifeways PACE participants.
 The center had previously been an adult day health care center, which served the community for many years.

-Over 115 PACE programs are operating in 32 states.
-On Lok Lifeways serves over 1,400 frail seniors in San Francisco, Southern Alameda, and Santa Clara Counties.
+Over 126 PACE programs are operating in 31 states.
+On Lok Lifeways serves over 1,600 frail seniors in San Francisco County, Santa Clara County, and the cities of Fremont, Newark, and Union City in Alameda County.
 The 30th Street Senior Center now serves over 5,000 seniors per year in San Francisco.